Kenpo Karate Setting History Right

 Both Ed and Professor Chow were Mormons, and Ed Parker was well known as the "Mormon Black Belt" (Black Belt Magazine's first issue had a picture of Ed Parker as the "Blackbelted Mormon").
-The General Authorities of the Church of Jesus Christ of Latter-day Saints considered Ed Parker to be a great missionary tool.
-Ed didn't preach his religion.
+The General Authorities of the Church of Jesus Christ of Latter-day Saints considered Ed Parker to be a great missionary tool;(Black Belt Magazine's first issue had a picture of Ed Parker as the "Blackbelted Mormon") and the General Authorities of the Church considered Ed Parker to be a great missionary tool."Ed didn't preach his religion.
 He hadn't gone on a mission like other young men did, and he felt an obligation to set an example that would influenced people towards the Mormon Church.

 In 1958, seventeen of Ed Parker's students converted to the Mormon faith.
 But that was just the tip of conversions.
 Most of those converts had family members who also joined the Church; and those converts wanted their relatives to know about their new religion.
 These relatives where not just in Pasadena but scattered all over the country.
 In 1959 over 200 new members were converted in Pasadena Stake alone due to the direct or indirect influence of Ed Parker.
 When you consider that no mission in the Mormon Church converted 200 members in 1959, (and some converted fewer than a dozen) you can understand how important Ed Parker was for the Church.

 The Church wanted Professor Chow to teach Kenpo at the BYU Church College in Hawaii, which had opened in 1955.
 (Ed Parker's father had been a construction supervisor there.)
-The college was on the other side of the Island, at Laie, and Professor Chow disliked the area, because, as he told me, the winds blew the wrong way.
+The college was on the other side of the Island, at Laie, and Professor Chow disliked the area, because, as he had told me, the winds blew the wrong way.
 Professor Chow taught there for a short time, then went back to Honolulu, where he lived a couple of blocks from Ala Moana Park.
-That's where he taught me.
+That's where he taught Kenpo.